Saturday, January 7, 2017

 A boy hops a ride on a streetcar on 51st Street near Western Avenue.
 The photo was taken from the window of a passing auto on June 6, 1937.

-Majorettes helped sell war bonds, and stamps in a streetcar painted red, white, and blue during World War II.
+During World War II, Majorettes helped sell war bonds and stamps in red, white, and blue streetcars.
 The car went into regular service on Broadway in July of 1942.

 The rear platform of the Milwaukee Avenue streetcar is so crowded at North Avenue that women are stuck in the door as the conductor tried to close it on January 20, 1950.